scala/improvement-proposals/content/alternative-bind-variables.md

 The author has a current in-progress implementation focused on the typer which compiles the examples with the expected types.
 Interested parties are welcome to see the WIP [here](https://github.com/lampepfl/dotty/compare/main...yilinwei:dotty:main).

+### Further work

+#### Quoted patterns

+More investigation is needed to see how quoted patterns with bind variables in alternative patterns.

 ## Acknowledgements